spinupwp/wordpress-nginx/README.md

 * multisite-subdomain.com - WordPress Multisite install using subdomains
 * multisite-subdirectory.com - WordPress Multisite install using subdirectories

+Looking for a modern hosting environment provisioned using Ansible?
+Check out [WordPress Ansible](https://github.com/A5hleyRich/wordpress-ansible).

 ## Usage

 You can use these sample configurations as reference or directly by replacing your existing nginx directory.
 Follow the steps below to replace your existing nginx configuration.